antoniinz/WPA-WeatherApp1/README.md

 ## Customization
 - To change the API key, edit the constant in `script.js`.
-- You can modify the default city inside the JavaScript file if needed.

 ## Notes
 - Internet connection is required to fetch weather data.